We comply with the Association of Train Operating Companies code of practice which can be downloaded here.

 Nationalrail.co.uk has information for all rail services in Great Britain.
 Here you can plan your journey, check train times, find out how trains are running and look up facilities at stations.

-You can create and print out your own customised timetable based around your origin and destination or download it as a PDF document to store on your computer or PDA.
+You can create and print out your own customised timetable based around your origin and destination or download it as a PDF document to store on your computer or smartphone.
 It also has information about planned engineering work and how this may affect your journey.
-Our website southeasternrailway.co.uk will be kept up to date with information and offers that are useful and relevant.
+This website will be kept up to date with information and offers that are useful and relevant.

-You can sign up to email alerts and follow @nre_SEastern or @Se_Railway on Twitter or download i-phone and PDA Apps to keep you informed of how the service is running, and allowing you to make alternative journey plans as necessary.
+You can sign up to email alerts and follow @nre_SEastern or @Se_Railway on Twitter or download our On Track travel app for iOS or Android to keep you informed of how the service is running, and allowing you to make alternative journey plans as necessary.

 If it becomes necessary to put in place a temporary or emergency timetable, we will endeavour to give you as much notice as possible through National Rail Enquiries, southeasternrailway.co.uk, local radio, on-station information and via our email alerts and Twitter.